 • I eat more salads than I have traditionally but I’m still having to force myself to make them,

-I know there are those who will disagree with, or won’t understand, my admittedly half-ass-sounding approach.
-But to me it’s a reflection of who I really am and the comfort in that is as close to God as I get.
+I know some will disagree with, or won’t understand, my admittedly half-ass-sounding approach.
+But to me, it’s a reflection of who I really am and the comfort of that is as close to God as I get.